 I thought it’d be wise to share my list of travel gear that I would never want to leave home without.
 Some items I consider essential, and others are for my personal comfort, but all of these items play an important role in my travel experience.
+Plus, most of the items on this list can be purchased for $30 or less!

 Personal and Safety Items